FMGS666/bv-segmentation/README.md

 For a better description of the structure of the `bv-seg/src` folder, confront the `bv-seg/README.md` file.

+The `models` directory is the one where all the trained models' state dictionaries will be dumped.
+In this way, we will be able to load them later to make inference on the test images.

+The `data` directory, with its self-explainatory name, should contain the data for the project.
+The images are too big to be store in github (check point 2 of this readme).

+The `animations` directory contains the `.mp4` files of the 3D animations of the kidneys.

+The `.tmp` contains temporary files used for logging the `stdout` of the training runs.

 ## 4. Running the module